• Skip to main content

 Grating parmesan cheese on a cutting board.

-Grate some parmesan cheese while the sauce is shimmering.
+Grate some Parmesan cheese while the sauce is shimmering.

 Adding in parmesan to a large sauce pan on the stove that is cooking up a mornay sauce.